Use and Lease of Non-University Real Estate

 - Send the Senior Real Estate Specialist (Leasing Specialist if a hotel contract) the agreement for review.

-- After the Real Estate Office reviews and approves the contract (and obtains any additional approvals required), an Approval Authority memo and the contract will be returned to the University department contact for initialing of any changes and signature by the delegated signatory pursuant to the delegations library.
+- After the Real Estate Office reviews and approves the contract (and obtains any additional approvals required), an Approval Authority memo and the contract will be returned to the University department contact for initialing of any changes and signature by the delegated signatory pursuant to the Delegations of Authority library.

 If Board of Regents approval is required, the contract will be signed on behalf of the University by the Vice President and CFO following Board approval.
 The landlord then signs the use agreement.